Social Media Marketing

 How hashtags increase discoverability and why relevance matters

-Hashtags categorize your content for both algorithms and users who actively search or follow specific topics.
+Hashtags categorise your content for both algorithms and users who actively search or follow specific topics.
 When you tag a post correctly, the platform places it in front of people already interested in that subject.
 That is a fundamentally different mechanism from paid reach.
 You are not buying attention.
 You are earning placement through relevance.

 The biggest mistake marketers make is reaching for the largest hashtags available.
 A hashtag with 50 million posts sounds powerful.
 In practice, your content disappears within seconds because the competition is overwhelming.
 Niche hashtags with 50,000 to 500,000 posts outperform mega-hashtags by roughly 3x in engagement per impression.
 That gap exists because niche audiences are focused, active, and far less saturated.